SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

 * __prometheus-operator.prometheus-node-exporter.service.port=9200__ - Since node exporter uses a `NodePort` we have to change the port.
 * __prometheus-operator.prometheus-node-exporter.service.targetPort=9200__ - Since node exporter uses a `NodePort` we have to change the port.

-The following helm commands support Helm2 or Helm3.

 To install the chart, first add the `sumologic` private repo:

 ```bash